28 January 2019

 The WYD has always offered young people a day for reflection on suffering and on the Cross and for the first time a Pope celebrated the penitential liturgy inside a prison, the detention centre for young inmates, Las Garzas de Pacora, in Panama.
 After a brief and unexpected meeting with about 500 Cuban pilgrims present at the WYD – for the first time in such large numbers – the Holy Father arrived in Pacora and first of all he reached out to these young people who are already bearing the burden of life.
 He then recalled that “Jesus shatters the mentality that separates, excludes, isolates and falsely separates the good and the bad” and “he does it by creating relationships capable of generating new processes”.

 This penitential Friday continued with the Via Crucis in the Campo Santa Maria Antigua on the Coastal Belt.
 Station after station, an “open wound” that afflicts the American Continent is recalled.
-The cry of indigenous peoples, the suffering inflicted on Mother Teresa, the difficult peace and reconciliation processes, world terrorism.
+The cry of indigenous peoples, the suffering inflicted on Mother Earth, the difficult peace and reconciliation processes, world terrorism.
 The prayers of the migrants are entrusted to the young people of Venezuela.
 “Still today we hear the footsteps of those who have not only lost everything but see borders and doors closing before them.
 The borders that demarcate the Countries turn into piercing and menacing crowns of thorns in the contempt and refusal shown to many of our brothers and sisters.”
 Finally, the Pope joined in with the voice of the young people.
 He too listed the faces of suffering in which today the Way of the Cross is prolonged.
 He indicated Maria as an example.
 A woman of strength and courage.
 A woman who was not overwhelmed by suffering.
 It is from Mary - said the Pope – that young people can learn today to be those who “refuse to remain silent in the face of a culture of maltreatment and abuse”; to welcome and take in all those who are “forced to leave or lose their land”; to stand beneath the Cross, not with hearts tightly shut, but with hearts that know how to accompany”, with tenderness.
 And the Cross becomes light.